agiga-quanta/pskgi_poc/README.md

     test_nlp.bat http://127.0.0.1:8000/process/ nlp_input.txt

+*Note 1: the `nlp` docker is accessible from anywhere if the host's IP and port 8000 is reachable.*

-*Note: see the Input and Output sections of the Natural Language Processing (NLP) micro service for more details*
+*Note 2: see the Input and Output sections of the Natural Language Processing (NLP) micro service for more details*

 </details>